fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 ## Installing FusionMaps (map visualizations) for your project

-FusionCharts can provide more than 1000 maps that cater to all your map visualization requirements.
-But to keep the library lightweight, by default it ships only with two maps - the **world** map, and the **map of the USA**.
-To render rest of the maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files.
+FusionCharts Suite XT provides over `1000+` data-driven maps under the product FusionMaps.
+In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the world map, and the map of the USA - to reduce the download size.
+However, you can download the rest of map definition files [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'), when you need to plot maps of those countries/regions.

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

-To add FusionCharts ASP.NET wrapper in your project:

-Drag and drop the class (C#/VB) file from `asp.net-cs/fusioncharts-wrapper-source` (for C#) or `asp.net-vb/fusioncharts-wrapper-source` (for VB) to `App_Code` folder inside your project.

-OR

-You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#. `FusionCharts.dll` is present in `asp.net-cs/fusioncharts-wrapper-assembly` folder or `asp.net-vb/fusioncharts-wrapper-assembly`.

-To render a map, you need the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files as shown below:
+To render a map, you need to `include` the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files to your project's folder.
+Once done, insert the ``<script>`` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
+The ``<script>`` tag looks like as shown below:

 ```
 <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>